ethereum/go-ethereum/docs/developers/dapp-developer/dev-mode.md

 ## Re-using accounts {#reusing-accounts}

 Geth will fail to start in dev-mode if keys have been manually created or imported into the keystore in the `--datadir` directory.
 This is because the account cannot be automatically unlocked.
-To resolve this issue, the password defined when the account was created can be saved to a text file and its path passed to the `--password` flag on starting Geth, for example if `password.txt` is saved in the top-level `go-ethereum` directory:
+To resolve this issue, the password defined when the account was created can be saved to a text file and its path passed to the `--password` flag on starting Geth, for example, if `password.txt` is saved in the top-level `go-ethereum` directory:

 ```sh
 geth --datadir dev-chain --dev --http --http.api web3,eth,net --http.corsdomain "https://remix.ethereum.org" --password password.txt